 Shortly after close of entries -- or after the last qualifier concludes for Championships -- competitors will be notified via e-mail of their starting times and player information (including the availability of practice privileges).
 Courtesy practice privileges are at the discretion of the host club(s).

-Play-offs at MGA Qualifying Events – NEW FOR 2013
+Play-offs at MGA Qualifying Events

 The qualifying number and ties will gain entrance into the Championship Proper.
 There will be no play-off for qualifying spots and/or 1st & 2nd alternates.